Toolbar

 Can delivery be specified for a particular date?

 Yes, it can, but we do not recommend this as there are risks involved.
-Although we guarantee that orders leave us within 24 hours, human error, traffic delays or other unforseen circumstances could cause a gift to miss the recipient on the specified day.
+Although we guarantee that orders leave us within 48 hours, human error, traffic delays or other unforseen circumstances could cause a gift to miss the recipient on the specified day.
 In cases when the gift is ordered at short notice, there is no other option.
-If, however, you ordered the gift in advance, we recommend having the package sent as soon as it is ready either to yourself or to the recipient with a "Do Not Open Until Specified Date" label attached.
+If, however, you order the gift in advance, we recommend having the package sent as soon as it is ready either to yourself or to the recipient with a "Do Not Open Until Specified Date" label attached.
 This generally heightens the anticipation and success of the gift, and gives all concerned peace of mind.
 (This includes all of us here at the International Star Registry Australia-New Zealand Office as well!)

 Are the stars visible to the naked eye?